restyled-io/restyled.io-static/content/docs/Configuration.md

   wildcard.
   {{< /note >}}

-- `interpreters`: interpreter or array of interpreters
+- `interpreters`: array of interpreters

   Extension-less files will be Restyled if they match interpreter(s) given here.
   Valid values are `sh`, `bash`, `python`, and `ruby`.